Two "bonus" Lucifer episodes are set to air

 The second, Once Upon A Time, will see Lucifer’s mother create an alternate dimension in which Lucifer has not only never met Chloe (Lauren German), but is also granted the freedom of choice.
 Neil Gaiman guest stars to voice God, the narrator.

-Fox will air the two episodes back-to-back on Monday 28th May in America.
-RadioTimes.com has received no confirmation yet from Amazon Prime as to when UK fans can expect to see the episodes but previous instalments have been available on the streaming service less than 24 hours after airing in the US.
+Fox will air the two episodes back-to-back on Monday 28th May in America and they will be available to UK Amazon Prime customers on the Tuesday.

 Despite the zealous efforts of the #SaveLucifer social media campaign, the show is yet to find a home for a full fourth series.